Dyslexia Info

 Common signs

-What to look, or look out for.
+What to look out for.

 Signs in children

-• Avoiding reading or writing tasks
+• Avoiding reading or writing tasks.

 These signs alone don't confirm dyslexia.
 A formal assessment is the only way to know for certain.